Arent De Peyster

-Colonel Arent Schuyler DePeyster (27 June 1736 – 26 November 1822) was a British military officer best known for his term as commandant of Fort Michilimackinac and Fort Detroit during the American War of Independence.
-Following the capture of Lieutenant-Governor General Henry Hamilton in 1779, DePeyster became the de facto military leader of British and Indigenous forces in the Ohio Country and the upper Great Lakes region.
+Colonel Arent Schuyler De Peyster (27 June 1736 – 26 November 1822) was a British military officer best known for his term as commandant of Fort Michilimackinac and Fort Detroit during the American War of Independence.
+Following the capture of Lieutenant-Governor General Henry Hamilton in 1779, De Peyster became the de facto military leader of British and Indigenous forces in the Ohio Country and the upper Great Lakes region.

 Early life

-De Peyster was a native of New York City, the son of Pierre Guillaume DePeyster (1707–1785) and Cornelia Schuyler (1715–1785).
-His maternal grandparents were Arent Schuyler (1662–1730) and Swantje Van Duyckhuysen (1679–1724), and his paternal grandparents were Catharina de Peyster and Abraham de Peyster (1657–1728), the 20th Mayor of New York City.
+De Peyster was a native of New York City, the son of Pierre Guillaume De Peyster (1707–1785) and Cornelia Schuyler (1715–1785).
+His maternal grandparents were Arent Schuyler (1662–1730) and Swantje Van Duyckhuysen (1679–1724), and his paternal grandparents were Catharina De Peyster and Abraham De Peyster (1657–1728), the 20th Mayor of New York City.
 His godparents were his uncles, Philip van Cortlandt (1683–1746) and Peter Schuyler (1707–1762) and his godmother was his aunt, Eva Schuyler Bayard (died 1737).
 Arent was educated in London and obtained a commission as ensign in time for the Seven Years' War.

 Career

 De Peyster was educated in London and after returning to British America, received a commission as an ensign in the British Army in 1755.
 He joined the 50th Regiment of Foot, which had been raised in America in 1748 by William Shirley, the Governor of the Province of Massachusetts Bay.
-In 1745, Shirley, along with de Peyster's uncle, Col. Peter Schuyler, had directed the Siege of Louisbourg against the French in today’s Nova Scotia.
+In 1745, Shirley, along with De Peyster's uncle, Colonel Peter Schuyler, had directed the Siege of Louisbourg against the French in today’s Nova Scotia.
 De Peyster next held a commission in the 51st Foot, a regiment raised by Lieutenant General Robert Napier in America, which at one point, had three Schuylers in it.

 During the French and Indian War, he served under his uncle in the Province of New York, gaining experience in frontier warfare.
 He was captured, held as prisoner in France, and after being exchanged, served out the war with the 8th Regiment of Foot in Germany.

-In 1768, the 8th Regiment was assigned to the Province of Quebec, and DePeyster enjoyed a series of promotions.
+In 1768, the 8th Regiment was assigned to the Province of Quebec, and De Peyster enjoyed a series of promotions.
 In 1774, he was appointed commandant of Fort Michilimackinac, in present-day Mackinaw City, Michigan.
-DePeyster spent the next five years at the fort.
+De Peyster spent the next five years at the fort.